projectsveltos/sveltos/docs/events/examples/cluster_inventory_push_model.md

 ## Label Conventions and Namespace Resolution

 These labels express which ClusterProfile (SIG Multi-Cluster) a Cluster targets and how to derive the namespace for Secret generation.
-No ClusterProfile CR is required for this walkthrough.
+No ClusterProfile resources are required for this walkthrough.

 - Required label on `Cluster`:
   - `clusterprofile-name`: ClusterProfile name.